Parliament House, Wellington: History

 On 11 December 1907, the original Parliament House burned to the ground, along with all other parliament buildings except the library.
 The Liberal Government took this as an opportunity to completely redesign the seat of government, with unified buildings in permanent materials for the politicians and the supporting administration.
 A museum was allowed for and the public servants would move across from the Old Government Buildings on Lambton Quay.

 A competition to find a replacement design was announced by Prime Minister Joseph Ward in February 1911 and 33 designs were entered.
 The winning design, by government architect John Campbell, was selected by Colonel Vernon, former government architect for New South Wales.
 As another of Campbell's entries won fourth place, the actual design is a combination of both entries.
 The design was divided into two stages.
 The first half, a Neoclassical building, contained both chambers and the second half Bellamy's and a new Gothic Revival library to replace the existing one.

 Despite cost concerns, Prime Minister William Massey let construction of the first stage begin in 1914, but without much of the roof ornamentation or the roof domes.
-The outbreak of World War I created labour and material shortages that made construction difficult, and the choice of Takaka marble added a logistical challenge to the building process.
+The outbreak of World War I created labour and material shortages that made construction difficult, and the choice of Tākaka marble added a logistical challenge to the building process.
 Chosen on account of its strength and polished finish, over 5000 tonnes would be utilised for build materials.
-By 1917 the top floor had been added and the grounds had been levelled, but everything was behind schedule.
+By 1917, the top floor had been added and the grounds had been levelled, but everything was behind schedule.
 Although the building was unfinished, MPs moved into it in 1918 to get out of the old, cramped Government House (on the site now occupied by the Beehive).
 In 1922, the first stage was completed; the second stage was never built.

 During the construction of the building, in 1915, a statue of Richard Seddon (a former prime minister who died in office in 1906) was erected 25 metres east of the main entrance steps.
 It was designed by Sir Thomas Brock of England.